alt3/cakebox/README.md

 # Cakebox

-Homestead on Steroids!
+Multi-framework development environment.

 ## Requirements

 + [VirtualBox](https://www.virtualbox.org/wiki/Downloads) 4.0 or higher
 + [Vagrant](https://www.vagrantup.com/downloads.htmlhttps://www.virtualbox.org/wiki/Downloads) 6.0 or higher
++ a machine with at least 4GB of memory and 2 CPUs

-+ Windows users should additionally install the [Git Bash](http://git-scm.com/downloads) to run the commands below
+**Windows users** are strongly advised to additionally install the [Git Bash](http://git-scm.com/downloads) and use it to run the commands below.

+## What do you get?

+A 64-bit virtual machine running [Ubuntu 14.04.1 LTS](https://wiki.ubuntu.com/LTS)
+with a lot of useful [software and features](http://cakebox.readthedocs.org/en/latest/features/).

 ## Installation